rei-kaizen/quotable-filing/README.md

-# the-write-stuff
+# Quotable Filing
-A hanging frame style containing quotes submitted by user
+Using a file to store inputted quotes with hanging frame style
 > Write a method in python to write multiple line of text contents into a text file mylife.txt.
 See sample output:
 ```
 Enter line: Beautiful is better than ugly.